kylemcdonald/kylemcdonald.net/psac/story.md

 ## Six months later, I still get nervous when I hear an unexpected knock.

-My old doorbell (I've since moved) had a very specific ring, as well.
-I think I formed some kind of instantaneous Pavlovian response: whenever I hear a bell with the same timbre, I get a bit queasy.
+My old doorbell (I've since moved) had a very specific ring.
+I think I formed some kind of instantaneous Pavlovian response: whenever I hear a bell with the same sound, I get a bit queasy.
 Now that I can talk about the experience, writing this article has helped a little.
 But remembering certain parts of the story, like re-reading the comments or going through old emails, is not easy.

 This piece has been one of the most successful and difficult projects I've ever worked on.
 But very little of its success has to do with themes I was actively pursuing.
 Because the work evolved out of other projects dealing with privacy and surveillance, I took those issues as given rather than addressing them directly.
 I knew people would be uncomfortable seeing the photos, but I personally had become so desensitized to surveillance aesthetics that I saw through those uncomfortable themes into a deeper issue.